Sub-zero yields and riskier credit in Europe. So what’s your income strategy for 2015?

 - By lowering borrowing costs of very long maturities, the ECB encourages capital spending by governments.
 Given the favourable treatment the EU should give it to the budget, the ECB’s avoids the risk of having to fight deflation through monetary means alone.

 - Without fiscal support, the deflationary risks posed to creditworthiness of indebted governments undermine fixed income’s remaining selling point: capital preservation.
 It adds fuel to Greece contagion, subjecting peripheral bond markets to more volatility.

-In Europe, equity dividend income may be a viable alternative to investors deprived of yield in fixed income.
-Equity Income ETFs with a strong emphasis on systematically screening and weighing stocks by dividends can offer the yield premium both fixed income and market-cap weighted benchmarks.
+- In Europe, equity dividend income may be a viable alternative to investors deprived of yield in fixed income.
+Equity Income ETFs with a strong emphasis on systematically screening and weighing stocks by dividends can offer the yield premium over fixed income and market-cap weighted benchmarks

 Investors must take on more credit risk to attain any positive yield left

 Deflation and QE are driving bond yield in Europe into the ground.
 The Swiss 10Y government bond is negative, hovering around -0.1% (see chart 1).
 Looking outside Europe’s safest safe haven, the German Bunds, the 5Y government debt issues of Austria and the Netherlands have recently entered negative yield territory, after their 2Y issues did so in the latter half of last year.
 Suppression has spilled over into corporates as well.
 The euro denominated 4 year corporate bonds of Nestle, the Swiss producer of cereals and chocolate, is now also negative.